Stories

 I had no more problems with the kid or anyone else in the platoon.

-During Infantry training, I arrived and checked into my new unit a day early.
+At Ft.
+Polk for Infantry Training, I reported to my new unit a day early.
 My Drill told me to go upstairs and choose a bunk on the right side.
 I chose a top bunk.
 As the rest of the platoon arrived, a very large black guy told me I was on his bunk.
 I told him I'd fight him for it and the winner could have it.
 He smiled and said, "You and me, we gonna be friends."
 I gave him the top bunk.
 Francis and I did become friends.

 When I arrived at the 82nd and reported to my first unit, my First sergeant told me to put my gear in a specific room in the barracks.
 Since I was married and living off-post, I only needed a wall locker.
 I knocked on the room door; a guy opened it.
 A blast of marijuana smoke hit me in the face.
 "What the Fuck do You Want, Cherry" he bellowed?
 I told him the First Sergeant had assigned me a wall locker in his room and that I was putting my gear in it.
 He slammed the door in my face.
 I knocked again.
 He came to the door and told me that if I knocked on his door again, he'd kick my ass.
 Challenge Accepted.
 I hit him, drug him out in the hall, and shoved him up against the wall.
 I continued to punch him until he sank to the floor.
 Then I picked out the best locker in the room, dumped all his shit on the floor, put my gear in, and locked it.
 I told him if he touched my locker, I'd beat him again.